dotnet/docs-aspire/docs/deployment/azure/custom-bicep-templates.md

 # Use custom Bicep templates

 When you're targeting Azure as your desired cloud provider, you can use Bicep to define your infrastructure as code.
-[Bicep is a Domain Specific Language (DSL)](/azure/azure-resource-manager/bicep/overview) for deploying Azure resources declaratively.
-It aims to drastically simplify the authoring experience with a cleaner syntax and better support for modularity and code re-use.
+[Bicep is a domain-specific language (DSL)](/azure/azure-resource-manager/bicep/overview) for deploying Azure resources declaratively.
+It aims to drastically simplify the authoring experience with a cleaner syntax and better support for modularity and code reuse.

-While .NET Aspire provides a set of pre-built Bicep templates so that you don't need to write them, there may be times where you either want to customize the templates or create your own.
+While .NET Aspire provides a set of pre-built Bicep templates so that you don't need to write them, there might be times when you either want to customize the templates or create your own.
 This article explains the concepts and corresponding APIs that you can use to customize the Bicep templates.

 > [!IMPORTANT]
 > This article is not intended to teach Bicep, but rather to provide guidance on how to create customize Bicep templates for use with .NET Aspire.